itnatepena/osticket-prereqs/README.md

 1. **Enable Internet Information Services (IIS)**:
    - Open the Control Panel and navigate to "Programs" and "Turn Windows Features On or Off."
    - Under "Internet Information Services," expand "Web Management Tools" and enable "IIS Management Console."
-   - Further, under "World Wide Web Services" and "Application Development Features," enable "CGI."
+   - Further, under "World Wide Web Services" and "Application Development Features," enable "CGI." and "Common HTTP Features"

 2. **Install PHP Manager and Rewrite Module**:
    - Download and install "PHP Manager for IIS" (PHPManagerforIIS_V1.5.0.msi) from the installation files.